 Eligibility and Requirements:

 Judicial clerks, other recent law-school graduates, and third-year law students are encouraged to apply.
 Applicants must have strong research and analytical skills and be excellent writers who want to improve even more through intensive practice and instruction.
 Preference will be given to applicants with an interest in constitutional and public-interest impact litigation.
 Experience in First Amendment litigation is a plus but not a requirement.

 $59,000 to $61,000, depending on experience.
 Excellent medical coverage and other benefits.

 Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to firstname.lastname@example.org.
 The writing sample should be your own work and should not be substantially edited by anyone else.

-Candidates are encouraged to apply by January 22, 2018.
+Open until filled.
+Candidates are encouraged to apply by October 29, 2017.